viamrobotics/docs/docs/fleet/cli.md

 A location can have multiple API keys.

-### Create a machine API key
+### Create a robot API key

-To use a machine API key to authenticate your CLI session, you must first create one:
+To use a robot API key to authenticate your CLI session, you must first create one:

 1. First, [authenticate](#authenticate) your CLI session.
    If you don't already have a robot API key created, authenticate using a personal access token, an [organization API key](#create-an-organization-api-key), or a [location API key](#create-a-location-api-key).